In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications

 Some forms of harm can have implications beyond the physical, social and psychological consequences with which they are most obviously associated.
 Sexual violence in particular carries traumatic social repercussions for both women and men that may be affected by their cultural origins or social status.
 These may include, but are not limited to, rejection by (or of) the spouse and by family or community members, stigmatisation or ostracism by the wider community, and punishment and/or deprivation of education, employment and other types of assistance and protection.
 Where a victim of sexual violence may have no alternative but to marry her attacker or become a prostitute, these are also human rights violations.
 Equally, sexual violence and rape may be used against may be used as a form of emasculation and/or may have connotations of homosexuality that are associated with social stigma and shame.

-Social and cultural norms regarding appropriate gender roles and behaviour may mean that lesbians face violations of their human rights.
+Social and cultural norms regarding appropriate gender roles and behavior may mean that lesbians face violations of their human rights.
 Lesbians may experience different forms of ‘serious harm’ than those characteristically targeted at gay men.
 For example, many lesbians have effectively been denied the right to sexual orientation because they have been forced into marriage (See Special Issues on Sexual Orientation and Gender Identity).

 In addition, there are certain discriminatory measures which, in themselves or cumulatively with others may amount to persecution.
 For example, if the discrimination has consequences of a substantially prejudicial nature for the person concerned, this may amount to persecution.
 Examples of such discrimination, some of which can be seen more often to affect women, include: